finos/backplane/src/Finos.Fdc3.Backplane.Client/Readme.md

 # Backplane Client .NET

-Exposes API to send/receive FDC3 compliant messages over backplane for context sharing across apps and desktop agents.
+.NET client exposing API to connect and communicate with backplane.

 ## Supported Platforms